 Originating in Leeds

-His father, George, was an engineer and inventor working in the textile industry who had moved from Leicester to West Yorkshire and gone into partnership with Samuel Cunliffe Lister.
-Donisthorpe senior had a number of patents to his name and Lister was one of the most prolific patentees, with 150 to his name.
-Lister patented a successful woolcombing machine (which was still in use in the 1970s) but later admitted that George Donisthorpe had actually provided the creative input.
+His father, George, was an engineer and inventor working in the West Yorkshire textile industry in partnership with Samuel Cunliffe Lister.
+George Donisthorpe had a number of patents to his name and Lister was one of the most prolific patentees, with over 150 of his own.

-Wordsworth Donisthorpe clearly had his father’s innovative drive, but his interest (apart from politics) was mainly to do with cinematography.
+Wordsworth Donisthorpe had his father’s innovative drive, but his own interest was mainly in cinematography.
 In 1876 he applied for patent protection for an invention which used glass plates to take a series of photographs at intervals to give the impression of movement (GB 4344 of 1876).
-The picture was illuminated by an electric spark.
+The picture was also illuminated by an electric spark.

-It is believed that Donisthorpe's knowledge of wool-combing machines influenced how he constructed his camera which incorporated a treadle, fly wheel and pulley system and automatic braking on the film.
+It is believed that Donisthorpe's knowledge of wool-combing machines influenced the construction of his camera which incorporated a treadle, fly wheel and pulley system and automatic braking on the film.
 Donisthorpe and Crofts set up their camera in a building overlooking Trafalgar Square and took a sequence of shots of the busy street scene.
 A number of frames of this film still exist giving a clear moving image.

 Finding an effective means of projecting the filmed image was more difficult, and costly.
 Funding was not easy to obtain as many people still saw the idea of moving pictures as ridiculous.
 This difficulty hit several of the pioneers in this field, and Donisthorpe was never able to overcome it.
 Wordsworth Donisthorpe died on 30 January 1914.